-Thoracic outlet syndrome might be caused by injury, overuse of your arm, or poor posture.
-Some typical symptoms are arm/hand pain, numbness, and weakness.
+Thoracic outlet syndrome might be caused by injury, overuse of your arm or poor posture.
+Some typical symptoms are arm or hand pain, numbness and weakness.
 The diagnosis of thoracic outlet syndrome is often missed even by experienced doctors.
 One of the reasons is that the symptoms can look a lot like other problems, such as muscle strain.

 The correct diagnosis of thoracic outlet syndrome is critical as it can lead to chronic pain and limb dysfunction.

 A bit of anatomy helps explain what causes thoracic outlet syndrome (TOS).
 At the base of your neck, there is a space between your collarbone (clavicle) and first rib.
 This space is called the thoracic outlet.
 A bundle of nerves, arteries, veins and muscles pass through this passage.
 Because the space is tight, any change in the anatomy can cause a compression of structures in the thoracic outlet.

 Before we get into the specifics about TOS, it’s important to realize that within the medical community there is significant debate about the syndrome.
 For example, surgeons make the diagnosis of TOS 100 times more frequently than neurologists.
 One of the reasons for the confusion is that the name “thoracic outlet syndrome” is very nonspecific.
 It only describes an anatomic region of the body and the problems that affect the area are diverse.

 For example, if you were in an accident and had an arm injury, damage to a bone is treated differently than a damaged blood vessel.
 The same applies to TOS as symptoms and treatment vary depending on which structure is affected.

 What Are the Symptoms of Thoracic Outlet Syndrome?